Paul Potts: After Britain's Got Talent

 In July 2008, Deutsche Telekom began using a TV and cinema advertisement centred on his Britain's Got Talent performance.
-In August 2008, he did a now famous duet with Daniel Powter on the Wolfbaggin' Tour.
 In October 2008, Paul Potts sang in Japanese TV advertisements for Ryukakusan Direct throat medicine.
 Potts received two nominations at the Echo Awards 2009 in Germany: Best International Male Artist and Album of the Year.
 He won the 2009 Echo Award for Best International Male Artist on 21 February 2009.
 On 22 April 2009, Potts was the guest co-host on the Australian television programme The Morning Show with Kylie Gillies.
-Expanding his talent to the online world, Paul Potts recently performed an exclusive in studio performance for AOL Sessions.
+Expanding his talent to the online world, Potts performed an exclusive in-studio performance for AOL Sessions in 2009.
 He collaborated with Swedish singer Carola Häggkvist on her Christmas album Christmas in Bethlehem, singing "O Holy Night".
 Potts has appeared twice on the popular Korean Talent TV show Star King, first in 2008 and once again in 2010.

 He participated in the soundtrack of the 2009 Korean historical drama Queen Seondeok, singing two major characters, Deokman and Yushin's love theme "Passo Dopo Passo" in Italian, meaning "Step by Step".

 He also performed a duet with Hayley Westenra, Sei Con Me, featured in his 2009 album Passione.

 Potts was in Toronto on 10 November 2010 performing a "flash opera" at the Union Subway Station to a moderately-sized crowd and finished to loud applause.

 In 2013 Potts appeared on the Korean television programme Qualifying Man.
-Then on 9 August 2014 he appeared in Durban, South Africa alongside Got Talent winners 44-year-old James Bhemgee and 10-year-old soprano Amira Willighagen.
+Then on 9 August 2014 he appeared in Durban, South Africa alongside SA's Got Talent winner James Bhemgee and Holland's Got Talent winner Amira Willighagen.

 In the summer of 2016 Potts took on two full length opera roles for the first time in his professional career.
 He played the role of Cavaradossi in Puccini's Tosca at Summer Sessions at Chiswick House on 15 and 16 June.
-Then in Hungary he played the role of Steuermann (Steersman) in Szeged Open Air Festivals' production of Wagner's Der Fliegende Holländer on 1 and 2 July.
+Then in Hungary he played the role of Steuermann (Steersman) in Szeged Open Air Festivals' production of Richard Wagner's Der fliegende Holländer on 1 and 2 July.

 In September 2017, Potts won the 320th episode of the South-Korean television music competition Immortal Songs: Singing the Legend, in a duet with Bae Da-hae.

+In September 2018, Potts was the runner-up on King of Mask Singer as "Justice Bao".

-Other Appearances
+Other appearances

 In 2019, Potts competed in America's Got Talent: The Champions, reaching the final 12, but did not secure a place among the top 5 finalists.

-In 2022, he competed in "The Masked Singer (German TV series)" as a koala during the sixth season: he was eliminated in the third show.
+In 2022, he competed in The Masked Singer (German TV series) season 6 as a koala: he was eliminated in the third show.

+In January 2024, Potts performed the role of Faust in Ken Hill's Phantom of the Opera for 16 performances at The Orb Theatre in Tokyo, Japan.
+He was invited to perform an encore performance of "Nessun Dorma" at the end of two of these performances.

 Personal life

-Potts met his wife Julie-Ann in an Internet chat room in 2001 and shortly after meeting face-to-face, they were married in May 2003.
+Potts met his wife Julie-Ann in an Internet chat room in 2001.
+They were married in May 2003.